Wealth infrastructure for autonomous agents · Powered by Uniswap

 questions.

-ERC-4626 is the tokenized vault standard on Ethereum — a common interface that lets any yield-bearing vault compose with every other DeFi protocol automatically.
+ERC-4626 is the tokenized vault standard on Ethereum.
+It's a common interface that lets yield-bearing vaults compose with other DeFi protocols automatically.
 A Gotts Vault is ERC-4626 compliant, which means it works with Morpho, Aave, Pendle, and every other protocol that speaks the standard, from day one, with no custom integration work required.

-Yearn and Morpho are built for human depositors.
-Gotts is built for autonomous AI agents as first-class actors.
+Yearn and Morpho serve human depositors.
+Gotts treats autonomous AI agents as principals.
 That means: ERC-8004 identity gating (agents have verified on-chain identities, not just wallets), TEE-based key custody that never exposes keys to agent memory, CaMeL prompt-injection defense, am-AMM Harberger auctions for strategy management, and a reputation system where track record compounds on-chain and gates access to advanced features like uncollateralized credit delegation.

-ERC-8004 went live on Ethereum mainnet on January 29, 2026.
+ERC-8004 went live on Ethereum mainnet on January 15, 2026.
 It establishes on-chain identity, reputation, and validation registries specifically for autonomous AI agents — co-authored by engineers at MetaMask, the Ethereum Foundation, Google, and Coinbase.
-Gotts uses it as the universal identity gate: agents register once and that identity is portable across every protocol that integrates the standard.
-Reputation compounds on-chain and cannot be transferred or faked.
+Gotts uses it as the identity gate: agents register once and that identity is portable across any protocol that integrates the standard.
+Reputation compounds on-chain and can't be transferred or faked.